Julia Margaret Cameron: Literature

-Cameron took literature as inspiration for her illustrative photographs, representing characters from Shakespeare, Elizabethan poems, novels, plays, and the work of her contemporaries: Alfred Tennyson, Henry Taylor, Christina Rossetti, Robert Browning, and George Eliot.
+Cameron took literature as inspiration, representing characters from Shakespeare, Elizabethan poems, novels, plays, and the work of her contemporaries: Tennyson, Henry Taylor, Christina Rossetti, Robert Browning, and George Eliot.

 Idylls of the King

-In 1874, Alfred Tennyson asked Cameron to create illustrations for a new edition of his Idylls of the King, a popular series of poems about Arthurian legends.
-Cameron worked on this commission for three months, capturing several images in her notable soft focus style.
-She was unhappy with the final publication, and complained that the small size of her images depleted their significance.
-This prompted Cameron to issue a deluxe version of the Idylls of the King which featured a series of twelve photographs as full-size prints.
-This series of images, influenced in part by Watts, was her last large-scale project and is considered the peak of her illustrative work.
+In 1874, Tennyson asked Cameron to create illustrations for a new edition of his Idylls of the King, a popular series of poems about Arthurian legends.
+Cameron worked on this commission for three months.
+However, she was unhappy with the final publication, and complained that the small size of her images depleted their significance.
+This prompted Cameron to issue a deluxe version of the Idylls of the King which featured twelve photographs as full-size prints.
+This series of images, influenced by Watts, was her last large-scale project and is considered the peak of her illustrative work.

 Reception and legacy

 Contemporary reception

 In her own time, Cameron's photographs found a contentious audience, with many criticising her use of soft focus and her unretouched prints.

 In 1865, The Photographic Journal reviewed her images, commenting:Mrs. Cameron exhibits her series of out-of-focus portraits of celebrities.
 We must give this lady credit for daring originality, but at the expense of all other photographic qualities.
 A true artist would employ all the resources at his disposal, in whatever branch of art he might practise.
 In these pictures, all that is good in photography has been neglected and the shortcomings of the art are prominently exhibited.
 We are sorry to have to speak thus severely on the works of a lady, but we feel compelled to do so in the interest of the art.The Photographic News echoed this sentiment:What in the name of all the nitrate of silver that ever turned white into black have these pictures in common with good photography?
-Smudged, torn, dirty, undefined, and in some cases almost unreadable, there is hardly one of them that ought not to have been washed off the plate as soon as it appeared We cannot but think that this lady's highly imaginative and artistic efforts might be supplemented by the judicious employment of a small boy with a wash leather, and a lens screwed a trifle less out of accurate definition.
+Smudged, torn, dirty, undefined, and in some cases almost unreadable, there is hardly one of them that ought not to have been washed off the plate as soon as it appeared.
+We cannot but think that this lady's highly imaginative and artistic efforts might be supplemented by the judicious employment of a small boy with a wash leather, and a lens screwed a trifle less out of accurate definition.

 The Illustrated London News provided an alternative perspective, writing that her images were "the nearest approach to art, or rather the most bold and successful applications of the principles of fine-art to photography".